 Let’s pause to define the word.
 An oxymoron is a phrase with an internalcontradiction, like “square circle”, or “dry water”, or “Social Security” or “good government.”
 Some hold that “military intelligence” is one, though that may be too harsh.
 “Peacekeeping Force”, though, may come close.

 I tell you what I think is the world’s biggest.
-It’s huge because it’s a phrase that slips naturally in to all sorts of articles and sentences, learned and less learned, that pollute our newspapers and TV screens and radios.
+It’s huge because it’s a phrase that slips naturally in to all sorts of articles and sentences, learned and less learned, that pollute our newspapers and television screens and radios.
 It permeates our society… alas.
 It’s “public property”.

 What, one may ask, is oxymoronic about that?
-Come on, Davies, isn’t that a public-property road going past your house? – and what about the air youbreathe, and fly through on occasion, isn’t that public property? – and what about that super-expensive school system in town, isn’t that publicly owned?
+Come on, Davies, isn’t that a public-property road going past your house?
+And what about the air you breathe, and fly through on occasion, isn’t that public property?
+And what about that super-expensive school system in town, isn’t that publicly owned?

-Fourteen times our itsy-bitsy $4 trillion deficit.
+Fourteen times our itsy-bitsy four trillion dollar deficit.

-So, where is the owner of “public property”? – and where is the “deed”, to prove it?
+So, where is the owner of “public property”?
+And where is the “deed”, to prove it?

 Well, say the collectivists, the public is the owner, so we all own it.
 Sure.
 Rather like that bumper sticker: “As a Matter of Fact, I DO Own the Road.”

 Try spraying a notice on the wall of an IRS office — public property, mind — to describe the parentage of those who work there.
 You’ll soon find out if you, as a property-owning member of “the public”, can decorate your “own” property.

 Or just try hanging on to your house, without paying the annual serf’s tribute to the Lords of the Manor in Town Hall.
 Even your “own” property isn’t really your own any more.
 When the chips are down, it too is “public.”